johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 Most of the site's styling can be defined with Tailwind and for the most part, BodilessJS will defer to Tailwind documentation.
-The following documentation either are specific Bodiless applications of Tailwind or important enough to call out to help direct to the specific Tailwind documentation.
+The following documentation is either specific to Bodiless applications of Tailwind or important enough to call out to help direct to the specific Tailwind documentation.

 ## Tailwind Configuration File